Cognitive Decline and Age

 Ethnicity and Race

 A recent study focused on the connection between hearing loss and cognition concerning ethnicity and race.
 Researchers studied cases of dementia and hearing loss among an ethnically diverse neighborhood in New York City.

 There were 1,881 participants (40% Hispanic, 31% African American, and 29% Caucasian).
 There were 377 who developed an episode of dementia during an average of 7.4 years of follow-up visits.
 There was a 1.69 greater risk of dementia in those who had hearing loss, than in those with normal hearing abilities.
 When it was ordered by ethnicity and race, the hearing loss raised the risk of an episode of dementia only for African American participants.
 The risks of dementia for Hispanics and Caucasians who had hearing loss was higher for individuals who previously had normal hearing.
-The differences between these three groups are evident, even when education and income considered.

 The exact reason for the higher risks of dementia in elderly African American adults who suffer from hearing loss is unknown.
 In tests that were conducted, spectral-temporal processing, where listeners were asked to distinguish changes in a spectral-ripple and compare brief (0.5 sec.) spectro-temporal frequency patterns indicated lower performance in African American participants than Caucasian participants.
 Their performance was compared with global cognition which was evaluated by utilizing a battery of 12 neuropsychological tests, explicitly with scores on working memory tests.

 The authors of the test indicated that dissimilarities in the response strategies by African American and Caucasian participants in tasks with high feelings of uncertainty may have affected the performance differences between the groups.
 A different study showed that African American adults demonstrate a higher resilience to age-related hearing loss.
 The link between hearing loss and cognition in African American adults is more complicated than simply associating them together as a group.